East Sac Yoga

-Sandi Russi, E-RYT is the owner and primary instructor of East Sac Yoga.
+Sandi Russi, E-RYT (experienced registered yoga teacher) is the owner and primary instructor of East Sac Yoga.
 She has been teaching yoga since 2001 as a certified Ananda Yoga instructor.

-Group yoga classes are taught in the Ananda tradition and emphasize safety and comfort.
+Classes are rooted in the Ananda tradition and emphasize safety and comfort.
 Rest periods are taken in between the poses and students are given instruction on how to modify poses for their individual needs.

 We begin either sitting or lying down watching the breath for a few minutes before moving into gentle warm-up stretches.
 After transitioning to standing postures, we come back to the floor for seated and/or prone/supine poses.
 Class is completed with ample time in deep relaxation to fully integrate the benefits of entire practice.
 A drop of pure, therapeutic grade essential oil may be offered to enhance deep relaxation.